Freewriting is a writing practise where by you pick up a pen (or sit at your keyboard) and write, non-stop for a timed period.

 - You learn to trust what intuitively comes through you

 Will some of what you write be rubbish?
 Definitely.
 But you need to give yourself permission to write rubbish.
+You can always edit it later.

 And that brings me to the creative compost heap